Help Seniors Avoid the Holiday Blues

 Here are some ways you can help the seniors in your life enjoy the holidays, not dread them.
 These are from the American Medical Resource Institute, Inc.

 - Include them in decorating, baking or visiting.
 If they are mobile enough, invite them to join you in attending special services or programs.

 - For those with mobility issues, it’s a great way to get out and enjoy the season.
 In fact, who doesn’t like driving around and seeing the colorful displays?

 Respect their feelings.

-If an older adult reveals he’s depressed, don’t reply with “Snap out of it” or another quick comment.
-Let him talk about how he’s feeling, and really listen to him.
-Respond to what he says so he knows you’re listening and not just hearing him.
+- If an older adult reveals they are depressed, don’t reply with a quick or dismissive comment.
+Let them talk about how they’re feeling, and really listen to them.
+Respond to what they say so they know you’re listening and not just hearing them.

-Keep communication lines open after the holidays.
+- Keep communication lines open after the holidays.
 The days following can lead to post-holiday sadness.
-Visit or call to make sure your older adult is still doing OK.
+Visit or call to make sure your older adult is still doing okay.

 Every 23 seconds, someone in the U.S. is diagnosed with diabetes.
 Those living with diabetes face many obstacles in their…